calebmer/vulture/README.md

 ```

 ## Strengths
+- **Small**.
+With one of the smallest file sizes of any front-end framework, `vulture` will *not* get in your way.
+Finally there is a front-end framework which is not a behemoth for users to download.
 - Blazing fast.
 The virtual DOM is super efficient as it allows for micro diffing and patching of the rendered DOM.
 - Isomorphic. `vulture` can easily go through an initial server render, and state is handled in such a way that it may be easily communicated across page visits.
-- Small.
-With one of the smallest file sizes of any front-end framework, `vulture` will *not* get in your way.
-Finally there is a front-end framework which is not a behemoth for users to download.
+Whether it be the client, server, service worker, or even refrigerator, `vulture` can run.
 - Traversable virtual DOM.
 Other virtual DOM implementations like ReactJS are not easily traversable, `vulture`‘s virtual DOM output *is*.
 This allows for a wide range of tooling which just wasn’t possible when using ReactJS.

 ## Components